 - Embassies (Either US embassies abroad or foreign embassies located in the United States).

 - Local school boards

 - The lobbying divisions of trade associations (such as the Chamber of Commerce) and labor unions.

 - Private businesses that contract services for government, such as a consulting firm that writes regulations for agencies, or conducts feasibility studies for local governments.

 - Courts or affiliated agencies (i.e. public defender’s offices)

 Please note: This list is incomplete.
 Other appropriate internships exist, and students may negotiate those as appropriate.

 The special case of law firms: A students may receive Political Science credit for internships with law firms if his/her internship assignment has some relevance to Political Science per se.
 For example, students involved in routine clerical work or real estate title searches cannot receive academic credit.
 Students may receive academic credit if they are conducting legal research for a significant court case, or engaging in lobbying activities of behalf of the firm’s clients.
-In any case, students who wish to receive academic credit for internships with law firms should consult Dr. Van Aller.
+In any case, students who wish to receive academic credit for internships with law firms should consult Dr. Holder.